FareedKhanGithub/Postfix-Expressions/README.md

 #About

-   Postfix Expressions order is given by the first and secound operands and then given the operator and then does the calculation.
+   Postfix Expressions order is given by the first and second operands and then given the operator and then does the calculation.